andreas-glaser/necesse-docker-compose/docs/DOCKER_HUB_OVERVIEW.md

 * `UPDATE_ON_START=true` runs SteamCMD at every boot.
 * `AUTO_UPDATE_INTERVAL_MINUTES` runs a background watcher that restarts the container when new builds appear.
 * The watcher touches `/tmp/necesse-auto-update` to trigger an update cycle after the JVM exits.
+* If SteamCMD fails, the existing server build is kept intact; inspect `/home/necesse/Steam/logs/stderr.txt` (or your custom user home) for details.

 ---